SCADA CER · M1 · The Designation 0

 What happens next

-You walk into Mateo's office at 17:18 on Friday.
-He is alone.
+You walk into Mateo's office at 17:18 Friday.
+He's alone.
 You sit down.
-You tell him what you have found in the supporting evidence, the badge swipes, his card outside the control room from 22:39 to 22:46, the HVAC crew in the corridor at 22:43.
+You tell him what you found: the badge swipes, his card outside the control room from 22:39 to 22:46, the HVAC crew in the corridor at 22:43.

 Mateo looks at his hands.
-He says: "Can I have the weekend."
+"Can I have the weekend."
 You say: "Yes."

-On Monday at 08:14 he is in your office before you arrive.
-He has written a one-page account.
-It is not yet the whole truth.
-It is more truth than the log.
+Monday at 08:14 he's in your office before you arrive, with a one-page account.
+Not the whole truth yet.
+More truth than the log.

 Documentation +3.
 Trust-with-Regulator +5.
-The Year 1 calendar slips by three days.
-The audit-trail picks up texture you did not know was there.
+The Year 1 calendar slips three days.
+The audit-trail picks up texture you didn't know was there.

-Carry-forward to M2: Mateo's M2 flashback opens with him in your office on Monday morning, having written his one-page account.
-The course's M2 silence scene is reframed, the player IS Mateo on Tuesday 14 March, knowing that nine months later a colleague will give him a weekend to write the truth.
+Carry-forward to M2: Mateo's flashback opens with him in your office Monday morning, having written his account.
+The player IS Mateo on Tuesday 14 March, knowing that nine months later a colleague will give him a weekend to write the truth.

 Escalate to parent company without telling Mateo, chosen